This means children under the age of 12 may not stay at the Ant Street Inn as an overnight guests.

 On average, our weekends book up four weeks in advance.
 Because guests typically book weekends so far in advance, most guests who would have stayed with us have already found other lodgings, or decided to come another weekend.
 Thus, the pool of potential guests decreases every single day beginning four weeks in advance.

-The Ant Street Inn is not like a 100 or 150 room hotel.
+The Ant Street Inn is not like a 100 room hotel.
 When you book with us, we are guaranteeing that you will not simply have a room for those nights, but that you will have the EXACT room that you reserved for those nights because each of our 15 rooms is unique.
 We do not overbook our rooms, using some advanced statistical algorithm that predicts the percentage of cancellations based on the weather forecast, whether the Aggies are playing at home, and how the wildflowers are doing.

 Often, when a guest has to cancel a weekend visit within 10 days, they will say, "Well, I'm really not cancelling my visit, I'm just moving it to another weekend."
 No, you are cancelling that visit and scheduling another visit.